isakro/meso_patterns/README.md

 ### 5. Licenses
 The following data are under [the Norwegian Licence for Open Government Data (NLOD) 2.0](https://data.norge.no/nlod/en/2.0):
-* *sites.gpkg* is slightly modified site data originally provided by the Norwegian Directorate for Cultural Heritage (see above).
+* *sites.gpkg* is slightly modified site data originally provided by the Norwegian Directorate for Cultural Heritage (see section 4 above).
 * *lakes.gpkg* is from "the Norwegian lake database" as provided by [the Norwegian Water Resources and Energy Directorate](http://nedlasting.nve.no/gis/) (page only available in Norwegian).
 * *sediments.gpkg* is from "Sediments" as provided by [the Geological Survey of Norway](https://www.ngu.no/en/topic/datasets).
-* GeoTIFF files in *gis_data\studyarea\* are from "National elevation model DTM10" as provided by [the Norwegian Mapping Authority](https://hoydedata.no/LaserInnsyn/).
+* GeoTIFF files in *gis_data/studyarea/* are from "National elevation model DTM10" as provided by [the Norwegian Mapping Authority](https://hoydedata.no/LaserInnsyn/).

-GeoTIFF files in *gis_data\region\* are from EU-DEM v.1.1 as provided by [the European Union, Copernicus Land Monitoring Service 2018, European Environment Agency](https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1).
+GeoTIFF files in *gis_data/region/* are from EU-DEM v.1.1 as provided by [the European Union, Copernicus Land Monitoring Service 2018, European Environment Agency](https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1).
 This is open and free following the Copernicus data and information policy Regulation (EU) No 1159/2013 of 12 July 2013: https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32013R1159

 The following files are based on shoreline displacement data derived from Sørensen et al. 2015, available in Solheim 2017, and Sørensen et al. 2014.
 Both are under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/):
 * *bamble.csv*, *gunnarsrod.csv*, *recode_bamble.txt*, *recode_gunnarsrod.txt*

 The remaining data in this repository are released under [CC0](http://creativecommons.org/publicdomain/zero/1.0/).
 Text under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
 Code under [MIT](http://opensource.org/licenses/MIT).
-Year: 2020, holder: \[Omitted for blinding\]
+Year: 2020, holder: Isak Roalkvam

 ### 6. References
 Auguie, G. 2017. *gridExtra: Miscellaneous Functions for "Grid" Graphics*.
 R package version 2.3. https://CRAN.R-project.org/package=gridExtra